-Although once you throw children into the mix, the dynamics change.
-Camping can be an inexpensive way to bring families together and to help with their love for the outdoors.
+Throw children into the mix, and the dynamics of a camping trip change.
+It certainly wouldn’t make many people’s travel bucket lists.
+However, camping can be an inexpensive way to bring families, including small children, together and to help with their love for the outdoors.
 What can be better than fresh air, wildlife and a night sky full of stars?

 - Plan Ahead